Jun 26, 2019

 A resume will not substitute for the information required in the supplemental questionnaire.

-3. Performance Test: (Weighted 100%) – Qualified candidates will be notified by email of the test date, time, and location approximately one to two weeks prior to the test.
-The performance test will be job related and may include, but not limited to, the knowledge and abilities as outlined above.
-4. Eligibility - Candidates who pass the performance test will be placed on an eligible list.
-The hiring department may contact those on the eligible list for an interview at any time during the life of the one-year list.
-5. Conditional Hire : Upon receipt of a conditional offer, the selected candidate must complete and pass LiveScan / fingerprinting review by Human Resources, a pre-employment controlled substance and / or alcohol test, and possess any required licensure or certification prior to receiving a start date from the Department.
-Failure to meet these prerequisites will be grounds for withdrawal of your conditional offer of employment.
+3. Eligibility - Candidates who score high enough on the Training and Experience Evaluation will will be placed on an eligible list.
+The hiring department may contact candidates for interview at any time during the life of the one-year list.
+4. Conditional Hire: Upon receipt of a conditional offer, the selected candidate must complete LiveScan / fingerprinting and receive Human Resources approval prior to receiving a start date from the Department.
 QUESTIONS: For questions concerning this job announcement and the application process:

 Please visit https://www.governmentjobs.com/Home/ApplicationGuide for a comprehensive, step-by-step guide to the application process.